-The pilates ball is an effective training tool because it promotes core stabilization by adding resistance, which forces exercisers to activate their pelvic floor muscles.
-Additionally, the ball acts as an unstable surface, which promotes deeper core stabilization.
+The Pilates ball is an effective training tool because it promotes core stabilization by adding resistance, which forces exercisers to activate their pelvic floor muscles.
+Additionally, the ball acts as an unstable surface, which promotes greater core stabilization.

-The following exercises require activating, or “hollowing out,” the pelvic floor.
+The following exercises require activating or “hollowing” of the pelvic floor muscles.
 The feeling is similar to a Kegel exercise or stopping the flow of urine.
 When lying down, draw the pelvic muscles up and the navel inward toward the spine.
 Maintain this position while breathing.
 The exercises can be added into any fitness routine or performed in sequential order.
 It is best to perform the exercises at a slower pace, which challenges the deep layers of the core.
 When performed correctly, six to eight repetitions in total or on each side is sufficient.

 A 7.5 inch Pilates ball is ideal for this workout.
 The ball should not exceed 10 inches.

 Lie on the floor and place the Pilates ball between the knees.
-Gently squeeze the ball so that the pelvic floor muscles contract.
+Gently squeeze the ball to engage the muscles of the pelvic floor.
 Bring the arms overhead onto the mat, palms facing up.
 Exhale and lift the hips off the floor into a bridge, while simultaneously bringing the arms up toward the ceiling and then down next to the sides of the body.
 Inhale and lower the torso and the hips onto the floor, while simultaneously lifting and reaching the arms overhead.

 While lying down, place the ball between the legs, near the lower calves.
 Lift the feet toward the ceiling and straighten the legs above the hips.
 Keep the hands by the sides of the body and engage the pelvic floor muscles.
 Roll the legs on the ball so that the right leg starts on top and the left starts below.
 If comparing the movement to a clock, the right foot starts at twelve o’clock and the left foot starts at six o’clock.
 With pointed toes, roll the legs onto the ball so that each foot creates a crescent moon shape.
 Continue this motion while maintaining a stable core.
 The exercise is more challenging when the feet are positioned away from the hips.

 While lying on the floor, extend both legs flat onto the mat.
-Place the ball underneath the right leg between the calf and the ankle.
-Point through both toes and lift the leg into the air; engage the pelvic floor muscles.
+Place the ball underneath the left leg between the calf and the ankle.
+Point through the toes on both feet and lift the right leg into the air; engage the pelvic floor muscles.
 Begin the circles in a clockwise direction.
 Inhale and cross the midline of the body; exhale and bring the leg down and around back to the starting point.
 Complete a set of clockwise and counterclockwise circles on each leg.
 If this is too challenging, bend the straight leg and place the ball underneath the foot.

 Scissors With Figure Eight